catseye/Wierd/README.markdown

 Given all this, it is really doubtful that any of these implementations or documents can be considered normative.

+Chris also recently patched Milo's implementation to take standard long options, for portability (NetBSD doesn't have `getopt_long_only`.)
+(Sorry Milo, hope you don't mind.)

 [yoob]: http://catseye.tc/projects/yoob/

 License